jschwellach/ai-configurator/docs/USER_GUIDE.md

    - Creating your first agent
    - Setting up MCP servers (optional)
    - Exporting to Q CLI for immediate use
+   - Exporting as a shareable package for team collaboration

 3. **Check System Status**
    ```bash